Frequently Asked Questions

 26. How do I get information about traveling to “away” regattas?

-Information about regattas held away from Sandy Run, is available under What are Regattas?.
+Information about regattas held away from Sandy Run is available here.

-Information about hotels rooms for families traveling to Stotesbury and SRAA Nationals should be available on the website in January.
-Then, in mid-April, eligible rowers will receive a travel packet outlining costs and other details from the TJ Crew travel coordinator.
+Information about hotels rooms for families traveling to Stotesbury and SRAA Nationals should be available in spring.
+Eligible rowers will receive a travel packet outlining costs and other details from the TJ Crew travel coordinator.

 27. What is winter training and where and when does it happen?
 Do I have to go?

 Winter training is non-mandatory conditioning held at TJ during the regular winter sports season.
-Sessions are held at the school from 4pm to 6:15pm, five days per week.
+Sessions are held at the school from 4 pm to 6:15 pm, five days per week.
+For fall 2020, winter training will likely start in mid-December.
 Although attendance is not a team requirement, it is HIGHLY recommended.
-Winter training gives teammates a chance to bond as they work out together, and builds fitness.
+Winter training gives teammates a chance to bond as they work out together - and builds fitness.
 In the spring season, fast rowers make fast boats!

 28. Are there practices over spring break?

 Yes!
-Spring break provides TJ boats the opportunity to daily practices, in the morning and the afternoons.
-Crew families near the boathouse often host students during the daily break between practices, so rowers do not have to return home.
+Spring break provides TJ boats the opportunity for daily practices.
 Rowers are responsible for their transportation to and from Sandy Run during spring break.
 Occasionally, freshmen parents make non-refundable plans well in advance of finding out about spring break practices, and these rowers should speak with their coach about their absence.

 29. Who can answer other questions about the crew program?

-If info isn't on the website, feel free to contact the men’s team captains at TJMenscaptains@gmail.com, the women’s team captains at TJWomenscaptains@gmail.com, the crew boosters president at email@example.com, or our head coach, Jeff Lucier at firstname.lastname@example.org.
+If info isn't on the website, feel free to contact the men’s team captains at TJMenscaptains@gmail.com, the women’s team captains at TJWomenscaptains@gmail.com, the crew boosters president at email@example.com, or our head coach, Matt Shoop, at firstname.lastname@example.org.